EBIvariation/vcf-validator/docs/developer-guide.md

 duplicate variants and dropping entire fields that are non-conforming with the spec.

+The debugulator had very minimal functionality and limited usage.
+To reduce the build, packaging and installation complexities, a few of the dependencies were removed and ODB is one among them.
+Along with ODB, debugulator was also removed from build as it is fully dependent on ODB.
+The sources and part of documentation retained for future reference.

 ## Testing

 Testing is performed with [Catch](https://github.com/catchorg/Catch2) in the [`test/`](../test/) folder.
 The folders test/vcf/, test/fasta/ and test/assembly_report/ contain test source code, and test/input_files contain a medium-sized set of correct and wrong VCFs that are used in the tests.

+## ODB dependency

+ODB was in use earlier and it has now been removed.
+Debugulator was also removed along with it as it depends on ODB.